Areas of Practice

 Contact Us - Case Review

-No matter the type of personal injury, you deserve personal attention.
+No matter the type of injury, you deserve personal attention.
 The Law Offices of David M. Piccolo, P.A. believes that the "personal" aspect of a personal injury case often is overlooked with larger law firms.
-Attorney David M. Piccolo and his staff will treat you with respect and sensitivity while providing personal representation with results.
+Attorney David M. Piccolo and his staff will treat you with respect and sensitivity while providing representation with results.
 The law office is so committed to your claim that if you do not recover any damages, then you pay no fee.

 Though each case has its own particular circumstances, all personal injury claims concern two core questions: